Where is Mt. Everest located?

 Day 01: Kathmandu to Lukla Flight and trek to Phakding

 This is the first day of your Everest base camp trek.
 You have a short flight to Lukla.
-You can see the wonderful mountain vistas from the window of aeroplane during the flight.
-After coming out of aeroplane, your guide will introduce you to your porter at Lukla airport and your trekking begins.
+You can see the wonderful mountain vistas from the window of the airplane during the flight.
+After coming off an airplane, your guide will introduce you to your porter at Lukla airport and your trekking begins.
 It’s a trek along the downhill.
 Finally, you reach Phakding and spend a night over there.

 Day 02: Phakding to Namche Bazaar